 The Company is actively developing products for the treatment and prevention of cancer based on its proprietary technologies.
-The Company's product development initiatives have focused primarily on its L-DOS47 and Topical Interferon Alpha-2b new drug candidates.
-The Company believes that its growth and future prospects are largely dependent on the success of at least one of the Company's drug product candidates.
+The Company's product development initiatives are focused primarily on its DOS47 and Topical Interferon Alpha-2b BiPhasix platforms for creating new drug candidates.
+Two clinical stage drug candidates have been developed; L-DOS47, which is currently under study in a European Phase I/II clinical trial in Poland for the treatment of non-small cell lung cancer ("NSCLC") and Topical Interferon Alpha-2b for the treatment of cervical lesions associated with HPV infection.
+The Company believes that its growth and future prospects are largely dependent on the success of its DOS47 drug product candidates.